SIQEF-PHBS/Winter-Camp-2019/Peifan Wu/README.md

-## Contains files for Day 6, Law of Large Numbers and Central Limit Theorem
+## Files for Day 6, Law of Large Numbers and Central Limit Theorem